hjaintech/JS_Questions/Question1.md

 # Given a sentence, convert each word in the sentence to capital case

 Given a sentence, convert each word in sentence into capital case.
+A word is in capital case when first character of word is in upper case and rest of letters are in lower case.

 ## Example
 > ### Input
-> S = "india is a beautiFul country"
+> india is a beautiFul country
 > ### Output
 > India Is A Beautiful Country
 > ### Explanation
-> The above sentence had 5 words.
-In the output, each word has it's first character as capital case and all other characters as small case.
+> The input sentence has 5 words.
+In the output, each word has it's first character in upper case and all other characters in lower case.

 ## Approach
-Let us try to break down the problem statement into below steps
+Let us try to understand the approach and soution in a step wise manner.
 - The problem statement says that we have to make modifications on each word in the sentence.
 So, think about a way to break the sentence into words.
 In Javascript, we can split any string into substrings using `String.prototype.split()` method.
 It accepts a `separator` as an argument.
 In our case we can do this as
 ```js
 const sentence = "india is a beautiFul country";